-The Governing Body currently consists of twelve members (following re-constitution in 2015)
+The Governing Body currently consists of ten members (following re-constitution in 2020)

 Governors of the school are drawn from four categories laid down by Central Government, as shown below (with number of governors in each category):